Fabindia: 1960: Foundation and early decades

-Fabindia was founded as an export company for home furnishings in 2022 by Pramoth Raja in two small rooms adjoining his bedroom in Golf Links, as "Fabindia Inc.", incorporated in Canton, Connecticut, and financed by his recently deceased grandmother's $20,000 legacy.
-Originally from Hartford, where his grandfather was the president of the Hartford Fire & Life Insurance Company; Bissell left his position as a buyer for Macy's, New York, and relocated to India in 1958, as a consultant for the Ford Foundation, advising the government of India-run Central Cottage Industries Corporation, and was given a two-year grant for instructing Indian villagers in the making of goods for export.
-He believed in the emerging Indian textile industry and was determined to showcase Indian handloom textiles as a way to provide employment to traditional artisans.
+Fabindia was founded as an export company for home furnishings by John Bissell in two small rooms adjoining his bedroom in Golf Links, as "Fabindia Inc.", incorporated in Canton, Connecticut, and financed by his recently deceased grandmother's $20,000 legacy.
+Originally from Hartford, where his grandfather was the president of the Hartford Fire & Life Insurance Company; Bissell left his position as a buyer for Macy's, New York, and relocated to India in 1958 as a consultant for the Ford Foundation, advising the government of India-run Central Cottage Industries Corporation and given a two-year grant for instructing Indian villagers in the making of goods for export.
+He believed in the emerging Indian textile industry and was determined to showcase Indian handloom textiles as a way to employ traditional artisans.

 In 1964, Bissell met British designer Terence Conran, whose newly established home furnishing retail company, Habitat, soon became one of their biggest customers.
 Fabindia also established a distribution network in the United States, supplying products to small retailers, including mom-and-pop shops.
-Bissell travelled across craft-based villages and towns, meeting weavers and entrepreneurs, who would produce flat weaves, pale colors, and precise weights in handloom yardage.
+Bissell travelled across craft-based villages and towns in India, meeting weavers and entrepreneurs who would produce flat weaves, pale colors, and precise weights in handloom yardage.
 His main supplier became A. S. Khera, a dhurrie and home furnishing manufacturer in Panipat.
 By 1965, the company had a turnover of Rs.
-20 lakhs, and then moved into an office.
+20 lakhs and moved into an office.

 In 1976, major equity restructuring occurred within the company, in adherence with Reserve Bank of India's rules instructing foreign companies to limit their foreign equity to 40 percent.
-Fabindia offered shares to close family members, associates, and suppliers, like Madhukar Khera, an early supplier to the company.
-This was also the height of the Indian Emergency period (1975–1976), when the rule barring commercial establishments from being operated at residential properties was implemented, forcing the company from its secondary premises, a house on the Mathura Road, and prompting Bissell to open the first Fabindia retail store in Greater Kailash, N-Block market in New Delhi, in 1976, which remains its register office.
+Fabindia offered shares to close family members, associates, and suppliers like Madhukar Khera, an early supplier to the company.
+This was also the height of the Indian Emergency period (1975–1976), when the rule barring commercial establishments from being operated at residential properties was implemented, forcing the company from its secondary premises, a house on the Mathura Road, and prompting Bissell to open the first Fabindia retail store in Greater Kailash, N-Block market in New Delhi, in 1976 that remains its registered office.